zevv/nim-memory/nim-memory.md

 The above snippet will allocate memory on the heap to store an object of type `Thing` The _address_ of the newly allocated memory block is returned by `new`, which is now of type `ref Thing`.
 A `ref` is a special kind of pointer which is generally managed by Nim for you.
-More on this below.
+More on this in the section
+<<Traced references and the garbage collector>>

 == Memory organization in Nim